rojopolis/spellcheck-github-actions/README.md

 Change the configuration to suit your repository and needs, please see the `examples/` directory for more example configurations.

+## Specifying Language

+This action currently only support `aspell`, please see the section on Language Support below.

+In the section for `aspell` you can specify the main language, for example `en`, via the `lang` parameter.

+You can further specify dialect, using the `d` parameter.

+See the documentation for [PySpelling](https://facelessuser.github.io/pyspelling/configuration/#spell-checker-options) for more details.

 ## Checking For Bad Spelling

 The GitHub Action helps you make sure _most_ spelling errors do not make it into your repository.
 You can however check your spelling prior to committing and pushing to your repository.